sumcash-project/sumcash-seeder/README.md

 * It should compile pretty quickly.

+## Setup dnsseed & vps records
+Create
+CNAME	vps.yourdomain.com as an alias of domain.com
+NS - dnsseed.yourdomain.com that points to vps.yourdomain.com

 ## Create TMUX Session

 When it's done, start a tmux session called "seeder".  ** STAY in the dir "sumcoin-seeder"